ForbiddenForge/Xrocket/README.md

-# xrocket
+# Xrocket

-**xrocket** is a light-weight rocket simulator designed to provide simulations of rocket dynamics.
+**Xrocket** is a light-weight rocket simulator designed to provide simulations of rocket dynamics.
 The simulator allows users to visualize rocket trajectories, save plots for analysis, and operate in a verbose mode for detailed logging.

 ## Features